Fact-checked

 Other stimulants (insulin pumps, nerve stimulators)

-Hemostatic clips of other localization, decompensated heart failure, pregnancy, claustrophobia, the need for physiological monitoring
+Hemostatic clips in other locations, decompensated heart failure, pregnancy, claustrophobia, need for physiological monitoring

-To relative contraindications, in addition to the above, also include decompensated heart failure, the need for physiological monitoring (mechanical ventilation, electric infusion pumps).
-Claustrophobia is an obstacle to research in 1-4% of cases.
-It can be overcome, on the one hand, using devices with open magnets, on the other - a detailed explanation of the apparatus and the course of the survey.
-Evidence of the damaging effect of MRI on the embryo or fetus is not obtained, but it is recommended to avoid MRI in the first trimester of pregnancy.
-The use of MRI during pregnancy is indicated in cases where other non-ionizing methods of diagnostic imaging do not provide satisfactory information.
-An MRI scan requires more patient involvement than computed tomography, since the movements of the patient during the study significantly affect the image quality, so the study of patients with acute pathology, impaired consciousness, spastic conditions, dementia, and children is often difficult.
+Relative contraindications, in addition to those listed above, include decompensated heart failure, the need for physiological monitoring (mechanical ventilation, electric infusion pumps).
+Claustrophobia is an obstacle to the study in 1-4% of cases.
+It can be overcome, on the one hand, by using devices with open magnets, on the other - by a detailed explanation of the device and the course of the examination.
+There is no evidence of a damaging effect of MRI on the embryo or fetus, but it is recommended to avoid MRI in the first trimester of pregnancy.
+The use of MRI during pregnancy is indicated in cases where other non-ionizing diagnostic imaging methods do not provide satisfactory information.
+MRI examination requires more patient participation than computed tomography, since patient movements during the examination have a much greater effect on the quality of the images, so the examination of patients with acute pathology, impaired consciousness, spastic conditions, dementia, as well as children is often difficult.